 Executive Functions Coaching

 Does your student struggle with time management, good study habits, and focus?
-They may benefit from executive functions coaching!
+Or do they have inhibitory control, a learning disability, dyslexia, or math dyslexia (dyscalculia)?
+Your student may benefit from executive functions coaching.

-Executive functions coaching helps instill life skills, such as time management, focus, multitasking, organization, planning ahead, confident socialization abilities.
+An executive functioning coach helps instill life skills, such as time management, focus, working memory, flexible memory, multitasking, organization, planning ahead, and confident socialization abilities.
 Check out our blog for a more detailed exploration of executive functions.

 Testimonial from Tutoring Student's Parent